 Admission is based on previous preparation and background, intellectual and affective potential for graduate study, and personal qualifications that contribute to success as a counselor.
 Application to the program presumes satisfactory completion of a bachelor's degree with an acceptable undergraduate grade-point average.

-Results of the GRE (General Test only), three letters of recommendation relating to the candidate’s personal qualifications and/or professional background, one official transcript from each institution attended, and statement of objectives must be submitted directly to the department.
-These should show evidence that an applicant’s personal qualifications, motivation, and academic preparation indicate competence and potential success in counseling and guidance.
+Results of the GRE (General Test only), three letters of recommendation relating to the candidate's personal qualifications and/or professional background, one official transcript from each institution attended, and statement of objectives must be submitted directly to the department.
+These should show evidence that an applicant's personal qualifications, motivation, and intellectual-affective potential indicate competence and success in counseling and guidance.
 Departmental requirements are in addition to those of the Graduate Division.

 Candidates may elect either Plan A (thesis) or Plan B (non-thesis) options.
 Prior to registration, every accepted candidate will be assigned a preliminary adviser with whom he or she will develop a degree program plan.
 This program must be approved by the student, the adviser, and the graduate program chair.
 A substitute for a required course may be allowed if the substituted course is equivalent in content and caliber.
 Documentation must be provided by the student to the assigned adviser and graduate program chair.